Columbus Blue Jackets: Move into the Eastern Conference

+Tortorella era (2015–2021)

 The Blue Jackets initially went into the 2015–16 season with high expectations.
-However, the team got off to an inauspicious start by losing their first eight regular season games in regulation.
+However, the team got off to an inauspicious start by losing their first eight regular season games in regulation, the second longest losing streak to start a season in NHL history.
 This prompted the Jackets to fire head coach Todd Richards and hire John Tortorella in his place.
 On January 6, 2016, the Blue Jackets traded Ryan Johansen to the Nashville Predators in exchange for defenseman Seth Jones.
 The Blue Jackets record at the end of the season was 34–40–8, and were ranked 27th overall in the NHL.
-They closed out the season on a high note, however, as they won the season finale against the defending Stanley Cup champion Blackhawks, overcoming a 3–0 deficit after the first period to win 5–4 in overtime.
+They closed out the season on a high note, however, as they won the season finale against the defending Stanley Cup champions, the Chicago Blackhawks, overcoming a 3–0 deficit after the first period to win 5–4 in overtime.

 The Blue Jackets set three franchise records during the 2016–17 season.
 On November 4, 2016, the Blue Jackets scored a franchise-record ten goals in a 10–0 shutout win against the Montreal Canadiens, becoming the first team to do so since 2011 (when the St. Louis Blues beat the Detroit Red Wings 10–3).
 In mid-November, the Blue Jackets got a franchise record seventh consecutive win at home.
 During a franchise-record 16-game win streak that started in late November, Tortorella recorded his 500th career win in a 4–3 Blue Jackets overtime win on the road against the Vancouver Canucks, becoming the first American-born head coach to reach 500 wins.
 The team had a record of 14–0–0 in December.
 The team's win streak ended in early January when they lost 5–0 to the Washington Capitals.
 The win streak was the second longest in NHL history behind the 1992–93 Pittsburgh Penguins' 17 consecutive games.
 The team finished with a record of 50–24–8 and 108 points, setting a franchise record.

 During the first round of the 2017 playoffs, the Blue Jackets were placed in a matchup against the Pittsburgh Penguins.
 The team lost three straight games to begin the series, but won the fourth game to save themselves from elimination.
-This game in which they won 5–4 marked the Blue Jackets' first regulation win in the Stanley Cup Playoffs.
+This game in which they won 5–4 marked the Blue Jackets' first regulation win in the Stanley Cup playoffs.
 Despite this, they would ultimately lose the series in five games.
 In the following off-season, on June 23, 2017, the Jackets made another deal with the Blackhawks sending Brandon Saad back to Chicago for Artemi Panarin and Tyler Motte.